DeanLemans/deanlemans.github.io/content/index.md

 	- **Game Engine:** [Godot](https://godotengine.org/)
 	- **IDE:** [Zed](https://zed.dev/)
 	- **Version Control & Workflow:** GitHub/Codeberg and Git
-- Hardware (gardening)
-	- I prefer electric as they are lighter, but sometimes electric is just to weak, in that case I will just use Aspen fueled

 ## Interests & Hobbies

 - Gaming